Buenos Aires Travel Guide: Palermo, Tango & the Best Hotels (2026)

 Palermo — The Heart of Porteño Life

-San Telmo — Antique and Tango
+San Telmo — Antiques and Tango

-Recoleta — Cemetery and Grand Hotels
+Recoleta — The Cemetery and the Grand Hotels

-La Boca — Color and Controversy
+La Boca — Colour and Caution

 Best Hotels in Buenos Aires